Official binary distributions of the Martian toolchain are available for Linux. We hope to have MacOS and Windows support soon.

 - Currently, running pipelines requires a Linux system with kernel version 2.6.23 or later.

-- Linux versions as far back as RHEL/CentOS 5.5 or Ubuntu 10 have been confirmed working.
+- Martian 2.x has been confirmed working on Linux versions as far back as RHEL/CentOS 5.5 or Ubuntu 10.

 - For the time being,